copernicus-mogley/zkav.club/recording-station/README.md

 ## Distribution & Licensing

-* **Edited release first:** After guest approvals, edited videos are published on Zk Av Club and/or co-creator channels.
+* **Edited release first:** After guest approvals, edited videos are published on Zk Av Club and/or co-creators' channels.

 * **Then open the source:** Following the edited release, original source masters (audio/video) are publicly released to Internet Archive under Creative Commons CC BY-SA.